 What is defensiveness or defensive behavior?

-Being defensive is a maladaptive communication tactic usually employed by someone who feels criticized or attacked.
+Defensive behavior is a maladaptive communication tactic usually employed by people who feel attacked or criticized.
 When a person is defensive, they are unable or unwilling to hear feedback.
-Instead of hearing the information that someone is trying to communicate with them they immediately deflect and put blame back on the other person, without acknowledging what they have said.
+Instead of hearing the information that someone is trying to communicate with them, they immediately deflect and put blame back on the other person without acknowledging what they have said.

 For example, a husband shares with his wife that he is sad that she did not accompany him to his company Christmas party when his co-worker’s partners did attend the event.
-Instead of receiving the feedback that her husband is sad in relation to something she has or has not done or inquiring more into why this is a concern, she immediately deflects and fires back,
+Instead of receiving feedback that her husband is sad about something she has or has not done or inquiring more about why this is a concern, she immediately deflects and fires back.

 Schedule a Free Consultation

 10 tips on how to handle a defensive partner

 Handling a defensive partner requires patience, understanding, and effective communication strategies.
 Incorporating these strategies can lead to healthier communication patterns and a more understanding and supportive relationship dynamic.
 Remember, the goal is not to “win” but to understand and grow together.

 1. Understand the root causes

 Begin by understanding your partner’s feelings and why they’re acting defensively.
 Defense mechanisms often stem from past traumas, insecurities, or fear of criticism.
 Recognizing these underlying reasons can help you to remain calm and deploy empathy and patience with your partner.

 2. Practice active listening